 This article was originally published in April, 2012.

-With the Florida Panthers finally back in the NHL playoffs, a new generation of fans is finally getting to experience one of the best traditions in hockey.
-For older Panthers fans, the return of the rats to South Florida is a sight for sore eyes and leads them to fondly remember the Panthers magical run to the Stanley Cup Finals in 1996.
+With the Florida Panthers finally back in the NHL playoffs, a new generation of fans is getting to experience one of the best traditions in hockey.
+For older Panthers fans, the return of the rats to South Florida is a sight for sore eyes and leads them to fondly remember the Panthers’ magical run to the Stanley Cup Final in 1996.
 Yet, for the younger generation, a brief history lesson may be in order about the story behind the flying vermin.

 The Origins of the Florida Panthers Rats

-The story of the rats goes back to October 8th, 1995.
-Prior to a game against the Calgary Flames, a rat appeared in the Florida Panthers’ locker room in the old Miami Arena.
+The story of the rats goes back to Oct.
+8, 1995.
+Prior to a game against the Calgary Flames, a rat appeared in the Panthers’ locker room in the old Miami Arena.
 Former Panthers’ captain Scott Mellanby jumped up, grabbed a stick, and smacked the pesky rodent against a wall.
 Later that night, Mellanby scored two goals, leading then Panthers’ goalie John Vanbiesbrouck to quip, “He scored a rat trick”.

-As the legend goes, the next night a fan threw a plastic rat on the ice.
-The next night, a few more rodents found themselves sliding across the playing surface.
+As the legend goes, the next night, a fan threw a plastic rat on the ice.
+The following night, a few more rodents found themselves sliding across the playing surface.
 A South Florida hockey tradition had been born and the Year of the Rat was in full swing.

-During that season, fans would throw rats onto the ice after every goal, leading the Panthers to partner with the exterminator company Orkin and have men in exterminator uniforms clean up the rink.
+During that season, fans threw rats onto the ice after every goal, leading the Panthers to partner with the exterminator company Orkin and have men in exterminator uniforms clean up the rink.
 It was incredible to see opposing goalies, arguably the toughest athletes of any sport, cowering in their nets as the rats rained down upon them.
-Due to the Panthers new tradition, the Miami Arena became one of the most raucous and hostile in sports.
+Due to the Panthers’ new tradition, Miami Arena became one of the most raucous and hostile in sports.

 Resurgence of the Florida Panthers Rats

-Yet, for whatever reason, something happened this year and with this group of Panthers.
+Yet, for whatever reason, something happened in 2012 and with this group of Panthers.
 For the first time in recent memory, fans began to throw rats again after the team won.
-Call it a coincidence if you will, but the return of the rats has also coincided with the team’s return to the playoffs and even their first Southeast Division crown.
+Call it a coincidence if you will, but the return of the rats also coincided with the team’s return to the playoffs and even their first Southeast Division crown.

-Believe it or not, but the rats are actually becoming a storyline in the first round playoff series against the New Jersey Devils.
+Believe it or not, but the rats became a storyline in the first-round playoff series against the New Jersey Devils.
 The flying rodents seem to have gotten to certain Devils players, including Martin Brodeur.
-The NHL has asked the Panthers organization to stop selling rats in the arena, after a few made their way onto the ice during game play.
+The NHL has asked the Panthers organization to stop selling rats in the arena after a few made their way onto the ice during gameplay.
 Of course, the Panthers claimed that these were due to Devils’ fans, trying to get their team an advantage.
+For now, the team asks the fans to toss the rats on the ice after a win rather than in the middle of the game.